saraio/hackerrank/README.md

 # hackerrank

-My hacker rank
+repository of solutions for some problems posted on hackerrank website.